Lectures and Details (Winter 2026)

 Regrade Policy

-Regrade requests for exams, assignments, or written assignments must be received within one week of you receiving your score.
-All regrade requests should be made via Gradescope if possible (if a request absolutely cannot be made via Gradescope for a certain assignment or exam, please email it privately to the course staff).
+Regrade requests for coding assignments or written assignments must be received within one week of you receiving your score.
+All regrade requests should be made via Gradescope if possible (if a request absolutely cannot be made via Gradescope for a certain assessment, please email it privately to the course staff).
 When we regrade an assignment we will look over it very carefully for correctness: it is possible that after a regrade you will end up with fewer points than before the regrade.
 Regrades should be treated with caution and used only when the graders have made a clear mistake evaluating your work.

 Student Mental Health